- Darwen Aldridge Community Academy

 Like all schools, Aldridge Education Academies are inspected by OFSTED, and our GCSE results are made public.
 Each one has a Principal and Leadership team who are responsible for the day to day running of the Academy, with a Board of Governors that includes parents and teachers, responsible for ensuring the Academy meets the education standards it is set, and the needs of the local community it serves.

-Aldridge Education is also a co-sponsor of the University Technical Colleges for MediaCityUK in Salford and at harbourside in Newhaven, Sussex, both of which opened in 2015.
+Aldridge Education is also one of the co-sponsors of the University Technical College at harbourside in Newhaven, Sussex, which opened in 2015.
 We are also supporting the development of Ada, the National College for Digital Skills, a new FE college which opened in Haringey in September 2016.